eciii/pkdb/Ceph.md

 Pools can hold petabytes of data, which translates to bazillions of objects.

-Pools are uniformly partitioned into a number of _placement groups_.
+Pools are uniformly partitioned into a fixed number of _placement groups_.
 This number range form the 100s to the 1000s and is determined by the administrator of the cluster on a pool by pool basis.

 - Each placement group is replicated a number of times according to the pool's replication policy
 - Each replica is fully stored in an OSD.
 The OSD are chosen (pseudo)randomly according to the pool's placement policy.